ipfs/kubo/docs/config.md

 ### `DNS.MaxCacheTTL`

-Maximum duration entries are valid in the DoH cache.
+Maximum duration for which entries are valid in the DoH cache.

-This allows to cap the Time-To-Live suggested by the DNS response ([RFC2181](https://datatracker.ietf.org/doc/html/rfc2181#section-8)).
+This allows you to cap the Time-To-Live suggested by the DNS response ([RFC2181](https://datatracker.ietf.org/doc/html/rfc2181#section-8)).
 If present, the upper bound is applied to DoH resolvers in [`DNS.Resolvers`](#dnsresolvers).

-Note: This does NOT work with OS-level resolver.
-To make this a global setting, add `.` entry to `DNS.Resolvers` first.
+Note: this does NOT work with Go's default DNS resolver.
+To make this a global setting, add a `.` entry to `DNS.Resolvers` first.

 **Examples:**
 * `"5m"` DNS entries are kept for 5 minutes or less.